1 active alerts Show

 • Arthroscopy: Arthroscopic procedures may be helpful for arthritis.
 In some cases, a “flap” of torn knee cartilage can aggravate arthritis and cause additional pain.
 The cartilage flap can be removed by arthroscopy.

-• Hyaluronate: This treatment lubricates the knees and can reduce pain for 9–12 months.
+• Hyaluronate: This injection lubricates the knees and can reduce pain for 9–12 months.
 Three to five injections are given into the knee, one week apart.

 • Knee or hip Replacement: Knee or hip replacement is a very effective solution to the pain and disability of advanced osteoarthritis.
 The rough, worn surfaces of the joint are relined with smooth-surfaced metal and plastic components, thereby resurfacing the joint.